glevolod/my-docker/README.md

 # docker-compose config stub for nginx+mysql+php-fpm
-This config provide ability to run environment for php applications with Nginx, MySQL 5.7, php-fpm 7.4 in three appropriate containers
+This config provide ability to run environment for php applications with Nginx, MySQL 8, php-fpm 8.2, redis in 4 appropriate containers

 ## How to use
 1. clone this repo